 Continued Therapy

 Therapy doesn’t always stop when formal treatment ends.
-For many people, individual or group therapy is a key component of their aftercare plan.
-This could resemble ongoing cognitive-behavioral therapy or another mode of therapeutic intervention.
+For many people, individual or group therapy is a vital and integral component of their comprehensive aftercare plan.
+This could involve continued engagement in evidence-based cognitive-behavioral therapy or other effective modes of therapeutic intervention, tailored to meet their specific needs and goals.
+By incorporating ongoing therapy into their post-treatment journey, individuals can further enhance their well-being and reinforce the skills and insights gained during their formal treatment.

 Find Relapse Prevention Programs in Nebraska